threefoldtecharchive/rivine/doc/transactions/unlockhash.md

 +----+----+---+-------------------------+----+----+-------------------+----+
 ```

-As you can see an unlock hash consists out of a type, a hash and a checksum of that hash.
+As you can see an unlock hash consists out of a type, a hash and a checksum of the type and hash.
 The entire unlock hash is hex-formatted, which explains why the actual unlock hash size
 is doubled from 39 bytes to 78 bytes.
 Let's go over all parts of an unlock hash in detail.